Bring the Say Hello App to Life

 - Onboard in minutes.

-First, let’s make sure your Slack sandbox is connected and you have the app you created in the Develop a Slack App with Bolt project.
+First, let’s make sure your Slack playground is connected and you have the app you created in the Develop a Slack App with Bolt project.

-- Scroll to the bottom of this page.
+- Scroll to the Challenge section of this page, where it says Verify Step.

-- If your playground is not connected, go ahead and follow the remaining steps.
+- If your playground isn't connected, go ahead and follow the remaining steps.

-- If it is still connected, go ahead and click Verify step.
+- If it’s still connected, launch your playground and click Verify step to earn 100 points.

-- If your playground is not connected, go ahead and follow the remaining steps.
+- If your playground isn't connected, go ahead and follow the remaining steps.

 - Click Connect Slack Playground.